| Vintage LuggageWE

 begat a universal reduction in the weight, size and structure

+of luggage.
 The use of motor car travel, the individual liberalisation

 of travel was also, in part responsible for this change in